-While GSRs have a special responsibility to represent the views of their groups, all members of ITAA are strongly encouraged to attend and vote in the fellowship-wide business meeting, as this helps improve the diversity and strength of our fellowship’s decisions.
+While GSRs have a special responsibility to represent the views of their groups, all members of ITAA are strongly encouraged to attend and vote in the ISM, as this helps improve the diversity and strength of our fellowship’s decisions.

 Each group is autonomous, and may set its own requirements, length of term, and duties for its GSR(s).
 Below are some suggestions as to how groups might define the GSR service role for their meeting.